joey-qytyku/OS-90-fixed/docs/Manual/3 Memory/Heap.md

 (*data)[0] = 40;
 ```

 Lock counts are defined as no larger 254.
-After that, a flag is set to indicate an overlocked block that is reported after heap validation.
+After that, an overlocked block is reported after heap validation.

 The structure member operator has the same operator precedence as the subscript.